-- Sympathetic Adulterer: In "The Black Cat", Annabelle is married is married to the abusive, boorish drunkard Montressor who has not worked in 17 years.
-It is only her sewing work that keeps them in food, and she has to hide the cash to prevent him spending it it on booze.
-Small wonder she begins an affair with the aristocratic Fortunato when Montressor makes the mistake of introducing them.
+- Sympathetic Adulterer: In "The Black Cat", Annabelle is married to the abusive, boorish drunkard Montresor who has not worked in 17 years.
+It is only her sewing work that keeps them in food, and she has to hide the cash to prevent him from spending it on booze.
+Small wonder she begins an affair with the aristocratic Fortunato when Montresor makes the mistake of introducing them.

 - Throwing Off the Disability: If being dead can be considered a disability.
 In "The Facts in the Case of M. Valdemar", Valdemar's soul is trapped in his dead, putrefying body; unable to cause it to act in any fashion.
 Eventually his outrage grows so great that he is able to rise from bed long enough to extract wreak vengeance on his tormentor.

 - Wine Is Classy: Played with in "The Black Cat".
 Fortunato is an aristocratic professional wine taster with an elaborate ritual for tasting whose ability to identify the chateau and vintage of a particular wine in a blind tasting is regarded with awe by the wine merchants.
-However, The Alcoholic Montressor is able to do exactly the same thing just by guzzling a glass.
+However, The Alcoholic Montresor is able to do exactly the same thing just by guzzling a glass.